Mariusz Duda/Steven Wilson

 The Old Peace

 Alec Wildey was a young Porcupine Tree/Steven Wilson fan, involved with grassroots promotion, with (as Wilson says on his site) 'a very bright future ahead of him'.
-Tragically, still in his teens, Alec contracted cancer, which, as is often the way with young victims, aggressively attacked his system, ending his life at 26.
+Tragically, still in his teens, Alec contracted cancer, which, as is often the way with young victims, aggressively attacked his system, ending his life at twenty-six.
 Upon learning that his condition was terminal, he asked Steven and Riverside's Mariusz Duda is they'd set one of his poems to music.
 Sadly, Alec didn't live to hear the result, The Old Peace, all proceeds from which are being donated to cancer research.

 Duda's music is quite beautiful, a case study in how to write for acoustic guitar without falling into the usual clichés, while both men sing Alec's lyrics.
 Although, under the circumstances, it seems almost irrelevant, Mellotron use is what this site's about, so Wilson plays his M4000 on the track, with a vibes part, a flute melody, chordal strings and choirs towards the end of the piece.